 Key things to consider

-- What conditions has your bank put on this funding?
+- What conditions has your bank put on the lending?

 - What special features does the property have?

-- What conditions do you need in your contract?
+- What conditions do you need in your sale and purchase agreement?

 - What is your timeline?